Cheapest

 Average

-The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.
+The best way to find a cheap train ticket from Munich to Paris is to book your journey as far in advance as possible and to avoid travelling at rush hour.

 Find all the dates and times for this journey